fifonik/FFBitrateViewer/README.md

 - Windows OS
 - .NET 8.0.
 The program should ask you to download and install it if required.
 - FFProbe.exe (a part of FFMpeg package).
 You have to download it from [official ffmpeg web site](https://ffmpeg.org/download.html).
-  You can use sibgle file static build for simplicity, however, for real usage I'd recommend to make shared build accessible in %PATH%.
+  You can use single-file static build for simplicity, however, for real usage I'd recommend to make shared build accessible in %PATH%.

 ## How to use